Table of Contents

 The repeats are very short, 2-6 base pairs each.
 The whole array ranges from 10,000 to 100,000 base pairs long.
 They are therefore called short tandem repeats or simple sequence repeats.

 They are usually found in insect and plant chromosomes, and euchromatin regions of vertebrates.

 Microsatellites are important to the population geneticists because of the variable number of repeats among the individuals of a population.

 Microsatellite markers are inherited from both the parents.
-Therefore they ate useful for paternity tests.
+Therefore, they are useful for paternity tests.
 Highly polymorphic loci increase our ability for parental analysis.